Left/Top: © RonFullHD/iStock / Getty Images Plus/Getty Images.

-Marble is a metamorphic rock.
-It started life as limestone and, under extreme heat and pressure, metamorphosed into marble.
-The primary component is calcium carbonate, which makes it comparatively soft.
+Marble is a metamorphic rock that’s transformed out of sedimentary stone.
+Originally, marble began as limestone and metamorphosized into marble under extreme heat and pressure.
+The primary component is calcium carbonate, which has softer elements than granite.
 Marble’s characteristic veining comes from other minerals captured during the metamorphic process.

-The most common types of marble for home renovation include:
+The most common types of marble for home renovation include the following:

-- Carrara: The most common marble used in home projects, Carrara marble, is white to light gray, with light, feathery veining in a medium to dark gray.
+- Carrara: The most common marble used in home projects, Carrara marble is white to light gray, with light, feathery veining in medium to dark gray.

 - Emperador: Mined in Spain, Emperador marble ranges in color from light to darkest brown.
 The veining is usually brilliant white, creating a dramatic, impactful look.